 What al-Qaduli meant to IS

-While al-Qaduli’s role overseeing the security of the leader and more broadly the security agencies of the caliphate is important, and perhaps it is even true, as is said by some, that he was skilled at battle strategy, al-Qaduli’s most lasting personal mark is likely to be ideological.
+While al-Qaduli’s role overseeing the security of the leader is important—and perhaps it is even true, as is said by some, that he was skilled at battle strategy—al-Qaduli’s most lasting personal mark is ideological.
 It was al-Qaduli that provided a lot of the religious license for IS’s actions, including a fatwa that allowed the killing of people suspected of being a potential threat under the banner of “public interest”.

 Since al-Qaduli’s death more than forty hours of recorded lectures have emerged, given by him to IS’s senior clergy at the Imam Nawawi Mosque in Raqqa City, which explain the aqeedah (creed) of IS.
 Among al-Qaduli’s primary messages is a ferocious hatred of democratic concepts—the raising of man-made law over god’s—and those who would participate in them.
 Inevitably, this leads to a wide use of takfir: many Sunni Muslims, even many Islamists, are prepared to work within some kind of democratic architecture—and for this, al-Qaduli offers no forgiveness.
 This makes the Muslim Brotherhood a special target of al-Qaduli’s wrath: while claiming the mantle of religion and a desire to implement the shari’a and restore the caliphate, the Ikhwans are adaptable in their methodology of implementation.
 Salafists in general dislike the Brethren because Salafists value correct practice and method above all; al-Qaduli’s hatred was something else again.
 Given this, it is no surprise that al-Qaduli’s vision of the correct treatment of the Shi’a and Yazidis was genocidal.